Investing/trading is about exploring and exploiting to learn and find the available good opportunities.

 Identity bias and investment: The painful challenge of quitting

 When it comes to quitting, the most painful thing to quit is who we are.
 When new information conflicts with a belief, we experience cognitive dissonance.
 Whether it is our actions or new and disconfirming information, when it comes to a battle between facts and changing our beliefs, the facts too often lose out.
-We identified ourselves so strongly that the identity becomes hard to abandon.
+We identify ourselves so strongly that the identity becomes hard to abandon.

 It becomes much harder to quit when we are worried about being judged by others.
 We are too strongly identified with the “themes” of the investments that we are very convinced and confident with.
 We get it in our heads that if we do not stick to our original choice, that will reflect negatively on us.
 We worry that if others see the inconsistency between our present and past decisions, beliefs or actions, they will judge us as being wrong, irrational, capricious and prone to mistakes.
 The irony is that this desire to be viewed as rational and consistent causes us to become less rational and consistent in the decisions we make.
 External validity increases the escalation of commitment.
 The tragedy of all this is that the way we imagine other people view us is often wrong.
-Those worries we projected onto others are just head trash we are carrying around.
+Those worries we project onto others are just head trash we are carrying around.

 There is a huge difference between having a strong identity and having conviction with a large allocation.
 The latter would not mind changing their views and selling the position when they think there is a mistake or the investing thesis is less valid and there are better opportunities.